Thrasher (wrestler): Early career (1990–1996)

 Ruth grew up in South Jersey.
 He trained as a wrestler under Larry Sharpe and debuted in 1990 as The Spider.
 He later became Sharpe's assistant and helped train wrestlers including Big Show and his future tag team partner Mosh at Sharpe's "Monster Factory" professional wrestling school.
 Worked in New Jersey, for the National Wrestling Alliance.
 In 1991, Ruth wrestled as Frankie Favorite for All Japan Pro Wrestling.
-In Japan he would occasionally teamed up with Johnny Favorite.
+In Japan he would occasionally team up with Johnny Favorite.
 In 1991 as the Spider, he won the WWA Heavyweight Championship twice in New Jersey from 1991 to 1992 and 1992 to 1993.
 Also worked in Maryland.
 On January 23, 1993, the Spider wrestled The Sandman in a Double DQ for Eastern Championship Wrestling.
 In 1994, he started teaming up with Chaz Warrington as the Spiders working in the independent circuit in New Jersey and Texas.
 They made a few appearances for Extreme Championship Wrestling in June 1994.
 In 1995 they moved down to Tennessee for Smoky Mountain Wrestling (SMW).
 It was there that they changed their gimmicks to the Headbangers.
 Their slogan was "Real men wear skirts."
 Ruth became Thrasher and Warrington became Mosh.
 In December 1995 Smokey Mountain folded and they joined the United States Wrestling Association (USWA).

 World Wrestling Federation (1990, 1991–1993, 1995, 1996–2000)

 Ruth debuted in the World Wrestling Federation in August 1990 under his real name losing to Rick Rude.
 He wrestled several matches for the promotion until leaving in November 1990, making several appearances on WWF Superstars and WWF Wrestling Challenge.

 Ruth made a number of appearances for the World Wrestling Federation from 1991 to 1993.
 Losing to the big names; Ric Flair, The Undertaker, Shawn Michaels and Bret Hart.
 He appeared on the second ever episode of Raw in 1993 a losing effort against Marty Jannetty, competing under his given name as an enhancement talent.
 Sometimes he even made tag teams appearances against The Smoking Gunns and The Steiner Brothers.

-In December 1995, he paired with Mosh and the two debuted as jobbers in the WWF as the Spiders using their real names.
-They returned to the USWA shortly after.
+In December 1995, they debuted as jobbers in the WWF as the Spiders, the Royal Spiders, the Arachnoids, and even used their real names.
+On an episode of Monday Night Raw they got a World Tag Team Title shot against the Smoking Gunns.
+They returned to the USWA.

 Wrestling as "The Spiders", Thrasher and Mosh returned to the WWF on the September 24, 1996, episode of WWF Superstars, losing to The Smoking Gunns.
 In November 1996, they resumed wrestling as "The Headbangers".
 At the outset of 1997, The Headbangers briefly began wearing nun outfits and wrestling as "The Flying Nuns" and "The Sisters of Love", with Thrasher wrestling as "Sister Angelica" and Mosh as "Mother Smucker".
 They were briefly managed by Brother Love.